nine7nine/FSThost-pkgbuild/README.md

 This ensures that the kernel-mode APC can preempt user APCs. it also ensures that any critical threads in an app will have the same priority as those in Wine-NSPA's core / Wineserver. -- while also making sure that in both cases; 1). they can preempt the less important RT prioclass threads in apps 2). they won't be preempted.
-Synchronization is another important consideration, here.
+Synchronization is another very important consideration, here.

 Another difference; WINE_RT_PRIO is a MAX value and decrements; this may be personal taste, but it's a strong preference.
 I prefer to set the MAX priority level for wine.
 Then the less important RT threads are